 In conclusion, I would like to thank the members of the budget steering committee, the municipal manager, the acting chief financial officer, and the staff in the IDP and budget offices, directors and other personnel who have contributed to the preparation and finalisation of the budget submitted here today.

-Speaker, I therefore present the annual budget for Bitou Municipality for the 2025/2026 financial year and MTREF as well as the budget related documents for consideration and approval.
+Speaker, I therefore table the draft budget for the 2025/2026 financial year and MTREF as well as the budget related documents for consideration and public participation.